Fragility of the Kondo insulating gap against disorder: relevance to recent puzzles in topological Kondo insulators: Results

 Such a broad distribution of Kondo scales provides a broad avenue of extremely low energy scales over which the underlying Kondo insulator density of states is dramatically influenced.
+Note that it is very important to precisely determine the ‘interaction renormalizations’ via the emergent, exponentially small, distribution of Kondo scales to demonstrate that even a minute amount of disorder could kill the Kondo insulating gap.
+Furthermore, our quantitative prediction prevails in the regime of relevance to topological Kondo insulators.
 The Kondo gap that would straddle the Fermi level in the clean Kondo insulator would now move above or below the Fermi level depending on the $\lbrace\epsilon_{di}\rbrace$, and the amount of spectral weight acquired around the Fermi level, would depend on the underlying local Kondo scale which could be exponentially small as seen from Figure~\ref{fig:P_TK}.
-In fact, the local depletion or accumulation of local $d$-orbital charge, $n_d$, may also reflect as many body quasi-particle or low energy resonances in the $f$ and $c$ spectral functions, in the vicinity of the Fermi level (for details see Figure (1) of the supplementary information), on energy scales of the order of the underlying Kondo scale.
+In fact, the local depletion or accumulation of local $d$-orbital charge, $n_d$, may also reflect as many body quasi-particle or low energy resonances in the $f$ and $c$ spectral functions, in the vicinity of the Fermi level (for details see Figure~\ref{fig:DOS_ed} in Appendix~\ref{app1}) on energy scales of the order of the underlying Kondo scale.
 Thus in great contrast to a non-interacting band insulator the Kondo insulating charge gap is extremely fragile in the presence of such quenched disorder, producing dramatically large effects on the low energy density of states with nominal site energy fluctuations.